nbrugger-tgm/jitsu/GrammarFiles.md

  - #### item
 	 - is a refence to a Token or grammar
 	 - Syntax: `[#]reference`
-	 - The # is used when reference is an token
+	 - The `#` is used when reference is an token
-	 - If there is no # it is an grammar
+	 - If there is no `#` it is an grammar
  - #### multi
 	 - Simply a `*`
 	 - Indicates that `item` is captured more or less than (or exactly) one time
  - #### name_assign
 	 - Assigns a name to the rule
 	 - `> <name_to_assign>`
-	 - `name_to_assign` needs to be a valid identifyer
+	 - `name_to_assign` needs to be a valid identifier
-	 - Whitespace between the arrow and the name is allowed also bevore the arrow
+	 - Whitespace between the arrow and the name is allowed also before the arrow
  - #### array
 	 - `{item1 item2, item3...}`
 	 - Indicates that any of the items in the array has to match